 4 ounces feta cheese

-Preheat oven to 350ºF with rack in center position.
-In a large bowl, beat eggs with milk, salt and pepper.
+Preheat oven to 350ºF with rack in the center position.
+In a large bowl, beat eggs with milk, salt, and pepper.

 Warm oil in a 10-inch ovenproof skillet over medium heat.
 Add red pepper and onion and sauté until softened,

 about 7 minutes.
 Stir in the spinach and sauté until wilted.
 Spread the vegetables evenly in the skillet and

 pour in the egg mixture.
 Crumble feta on top.
 Cook without stirring until eggs are just beginning to set